Exponential single server queues in an interactive random environment: Conclusion

 \section{Conclusion}

 For a large class of queueing-environment systems with bi-directional interaction we have obtained product form steady state distributions.
-These explicit steady state distributions open the possibility to compute performance metrics of the systems explicitly.\\ If this is not possible we developed ergodicity criteria using Lyapunov functions and demonstrated by an example of a coupled queueing-inventory system how to compute two-sided bounds for the throughput.
-This indicates how to procede in case of general queueing-environment systems to obtain explicit bounds for performance indices which are not directly accessible.
-Another direction of research on non-separable queueing-environment systems is to modify the transition intensity matrix of the system suitably (possibly only the environment coordinate-process) to obtain a product form approximation of the stationary distribution.
+These explicit steady state distributions open the possibility to compute performance metrics of the systems explicitly.

+If this direct access is not possible, we developed ergodicity and exponential ergodicity criteria using Lyapunov functions and demonstrated by an example of a coupled production-inventory system how to compute two-sided bounds for the throughput.
+This indicates how to proceed in cases of other queueing-environment systems to obtain explicit bounds for performance indices which are not directly accessible.
+Another direction of research on non-separable queueing-environment systems is to modify the transition rate matrix of the system suitably (possibly only the environment coordinate) to obtain a product form approximation of the stationary distribution.
 This is part of our ongoing research.